KgaogeloMangwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to Display the number of lines that contain the pattern “bin” in the file
+scipt to Display lines containing the pattern “root” and 3 lines after them in the file